MORE INFO

 I am pregnant, which classes should I attend?

-How often should I practise?
+How often should I practice?

 Once a day or as often as you like, but remember to listen to your body.
 It is not unusual for committed students to practice 5-6 times a week but the intensity of their practice would vary to suit the energetic needs of the body each day.
-Slowing down and listening to your body’s intuition to guide you is part of the journey in Yoga.
+Slowing down and listening to your body’s intuition to guide you is part of the journey.
 If you’re cross training with other sports then practicing 2-3 times a week would offer great benefit.